FIRST PRINCIPLES FOR FIRST YEARS: An Introduction to College Life

 Professor, Department of Humanities, Villanova University

 The following documents are required of applicants: cover letter explaining your interest in the seminar, resume or curriculum vitae, and two letters of recommendation.
-All application materials must be submitted online on or before February 11, 2020; applications received by email will not be considered.
+All application materials must be submitted online on or before March 15, 2020.

 Location and Admissions Information